 - Once the console is off, press and hold the power button again for 7 seconds and release it after the second beep sound.

 - The controller won’t connect to WiFi so use USB cable DS4 and press the PS button on the controller.

 - From the options choose to reboot the console

 If you can enter into safe mode, it’s good.
 You can try to manually download the PS5 latest version of the system software via a USB drive.

 Here’s how to perform these steps:

-- Using a PC or Mac, Formate USB as FAT32 and then create a folder named “PS5” on it.
+- Using a PC or Mac, format USB as FAT32 and then create a folder named “PS5” on it.
 Inside that folder, create another folder named “UPDATE“.

-- Download the file and save it in the “UPDATE” folder using the file name as “PS5UPDATE.PUP“.
+- Download the file and save it in the “UPDATE” folder using the file name “PS5UPDATE.PUP“.

 - Plug in the USB containing the file into the PS5 system.

 - With in Safe Mode select option 7 i.e. Reinstall System Software.